mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 They said our circuit boards were of no use to them without built-in video capture, and they wanted a full refund.
 I told them that we'd already shipped the first box to India and had no way of recalling it, so they'd have to

 In the end, it just became a mess where nobody was happy.
 We put in months of dev time to satisfy the big customer, and we delivered what they wanted a month late.
 I'm not sure if it was because of our lateness or that they were never that serious in the first place, but they ultimately only ordered two devices from us, for a total of $700 in revenue.

-We're a small company, and we only have about 35 hours of dev time per week between the two part-time developers and me.

-The day after I shipped their order, they told me they decided to cancel the order and use different hardware.
-I told them that I'd refund them minus a 15% restocking fee, and they moaned and moaned about how it was unfair.

-That was a painful lesson in demanding skin in the game.
-I had spent tens of thousands of dollars in dev time to prioritize the features they wanted, and they'd spent $700 on two devices.

-Every step of the way, they wanted to have a meeting that fit India's business hours.
-If they wanted to know what shipping options were available, they wouldn't ask me in an email &mdash; they'd schedule a meeting to discuss it.

-I've been trying to think of the takeaway from this story, and I've struggled to find the lesson.

-At first, I thought it was a lesson in limiting how much I promise customers, but I already knew that.
-I always gave them caveats that we're a small team so our estimates are approximate.
-And I even padded my estimate to give us two extra months of buffer.
-But I never committed to a date, and the estimate I gave them was twice as long as I thought it would take us.
-We just caught bad luck twice.
-It's reasonable for customers to know our roadmap, so I can't just refuse to give dates for anything.

-Then I thought this was a lesson not to invest too much in customers with no skin in the game.
-This customer had only purchased two devices for a total of around $700, but they'd asked for us to prioritize a lot of features for them before they bought more.
-But they did have skin in the game.
-They were working on their own custom frontend for TinyPilot.
-So it theoretically cost them something to drop TinyPilot.
-And it's not like they were asking for niche, oddball features.
-The things that they wanted were the same features that most of our customers wanted.

-I'm not really sure if there is a lesson.
-If I had to go back with the same information, I'd do the same thing.
-So maybe the lesson is just that sometimes you make a big bet and accept when it doesn't pay off.

 ### I let a website redesign go awry